Can I have another Working Holiday?

 What is the process for the application with another citizenship?

-- For example, if you used the Irish passport for your first participation and now want to use a UK passport, you must apply to the UK pool.
+• For example, if you used the Irish passport for your first participation and now want to use a UK passport, you must apply into the UK pool.
 However, this happens automatically when you enter the passport data into your profile.

-- that you have already participated once under the xxxx citizenship and now want to participate with xxxx citizenship.
+• That you have already participated once under the [first country] citizenship and now want to participate using the [second country] citizenship

 Option 3: